Databricks as a target

 - In the Advanced options section, enable the Unity Catalog toggle.

-- Make sure you have a valid Databricks connection in Data Integration.
+- A valid Databricks connection in Data Integration.

 Schemas and tables

-However, Data Integration eliminates the need for this upfront table creation process.
-Data Integration will automatically create the necessary tables if they don't already exist and populate them with the extracted data.
+Data Integration eliminates the need for this upfront table creation process.
+Data Integration automatically creates the necessary tables if they do not exist and populate them with the extracted data.
 Additionally, Data Integration handles all the required changes and updates to your tables automatically.
-This simplifies your data integration process and help you to focus on extracting insights from your data.
+This simplifies your data integration process and helps you to focus on extracting insights from your data.

 Create a new schema

-It is advisable to set up a dedicated Schema for Data Integration on Databricks.
-In order to do so, proceed with the following steps:
+Set up a dedicated Schema for Data Integration on Databricks.

 - Go to the Databricks workspace console, click on Queries, and then select Create Query.